 Is ecstasy addictive?

 Ecstasy can be addictive, as users can develop a psychological dependence on this drug.
-It is also possible to build up a tolerance to the drug and a need to take more and more in order to get the same effect.
+It is also possible to build up a tolerance to the drug and need to take more and more to get the same effect.

 Speed (amphetamine, billy, whizz)

 Speed is the street name for drugs based on amphetamine, and is a stimulant drug.
 It's usually an off-white or pink powder that's either dabbed on to gums, snorted or swallowed in paper.

 How does speed make you feel?